adtscoin/advertisingcoin/doc/README_windows.txt

 Intro
 ---------------------
-Primecoin is a free open source cryptocurrency that implements the first scientific computing proof-of-work for cryptocurrencies.
+Advertisingcoin is a free open source cryptocurrency that implements the first scientific computing proof-of-work for cryptocurrencies.
 The unique proof-of-work design searches for rare prime formations, providing experimental value for mathematicians to further understand the nature and